Interstate 70 in Indiana: Route description

 Turning north, the next section of I-70 along the east side of Downtown Indianapolis travels concurrent with I-65.
 The two major interchanges at either end of this concurrency are often referred to as the "North Split" and the "South Split", forming the eastern leg of a section of freeways and surface streets locally known as the "Inner Loop" (around the Indianapolis central business district as opposed to the "Outer Loop" of the I-465 beltway).
 The north split is also called the "Spaghetti Bowl" due to the visual complexity of the overlapping freeways, ghost ramps, and overpasses that were originally intended as a connection to a never-built portion of I-69.
-Access to I-69 requires using I-465.
-The "North Split" was closed for reconstruction in early 2021 and is expected to reopen to traffic in late 2022.
-As part of that reconstruction, the old ramps are being replaced with ones that will eliminate the lane switching that drivers originally had to perform to stay on I-70 eastbound and I-65 northbound.
+Access to I-69 requires continuing on I-70 east to Exit 89 (Exit 90 westbound).
+The "North Split" was closed for reconstruction in early 2021 and reopened to traffic in late 2022.
+As part of that reconstruction, the old ramps were replaced with ones that eliminated the lane switching that drivers originally had to perform to stay on I-70 eastbound and I-65 northbound.

 Upon leaving I-65 at the north split, I-70 reaches a maximum width of 10 lanes (five in each direction) as it departs Downtown Indianapolis toward the east-northeast.
-On the east side of the city, I-70 again intersects with the I-465 beltway at another complex interchange before departing the city, county, and metro area in a nearly due-east direction toward Ohio.
+On the east side of the city, I-70 again intersects with the I-465 beltway (also concurrent here with Interstate 69) at another complex interchange before departing the city, county, and metro area in a nearly due-east direction toward Ohio.

 The portion of I-70 east of Indianapolis has been designated as the "Anton Tony Hulman, Jr. Memorial Way".
 Tony Hulman is most known for rescuing the Indianapolis Motor Speedway in 1945 and making the Indianapolis 500 popular.
 This stretch of I-70 does not have any interchanges with any significant cities until it reaches Richmond, but it does pass within proximity of both Greenfield and New Castle.
 On the northwest side of Richmond, US 35 joins I-70 and remains on the freeway as both routes jointly cross into Ohio.
-It also has an interchange with US 27 providing access to Richmond south of the Interstate.
+It also has a single-point urban interchange with US 27 providing access to Richmond south of the Interstate.
 On the east side of Richmond, US 40 intersects with I-70 immediately to the west of the Ohio state line.

+The bridge carrying US 27 over I-70 immediately north of Richmond is named the "Officer Seara Burton Memorial Bridge", in honor of a Richmond police officer and K-9 handler who was shot by the subject of a traffic stop on August 10, 2022, and died on September 18.